Recrea-t/campinglamola/src/pages/plots.en.md

   * Dogs are not allowed inside the buildings, accommodation, children's playground and swimming pool.

-  * Dogs must be taken to relieve themselves outside the campsite.
-In any case, the owners must collect the excrements of their animals and deposit them in a bag in the waste container.
+  * Pets must answer nature’s call outside the camping perimeter.
+In any case the owners are to collect the droppings of their animals and deposit them in a bag in the waste container.

   * The owner of the animal will be responsible for any damage it may cause to the rest of the campers and their property as well as to the campsite facilities.
 conditions: >-
-  If you book a pitch directly with us via the website or by telephone, no advance payment is required.
-We only need to know the day of arrival, the number of people, plots and the approximate length of stay.
+  If you book a plot directly with us via the website or by telephone, no advance payment is required.
+We only need to know your day of arrival, the number of people and plots and the approximate length of your stay.

-  We do not reserve any specific pitches.
+  We do not reserve any specific plots.
 The reservation only assures you of a place in case the campsite is full.

-  All customers can choose the pitch of the booked type they like best from all available pitches only at the time of their arrival.
+  All customers can choose the plot of the booked type they like best from all available plots only at the time of their arrival.
 ---